-The availability of these nutrients depends not only on the amount but also on the form that is present, on the rate they are released from the soil, and on the pH of the soil.
+The availability of these nutrients depends not only on the amount but on the chemical forms of the nutrients that are present as well.
+The pH of the soil and the rate at which the nutrients are released from the soil also affect availability.
 In general, macronutrients are more available in soil with high pH and micronutrients are more available in soil with low pH.
-Figure 1 shows the effect of pH on the availability of nutrients in the soil.

 In this experiment, you will

 - Use a pH sensor to measure the pH of soil samples.